seabbs/blogdown-site/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 60
+weight = 5

 +++

-I developed and teach practicals for a short course at the [School of Social and Community Medicine](http://www.bris.ac.uk/social-community-medicine/) at the University of Bristol.
-As part of this I developed a [shiny app](http://www.seabbs.co.uk/shiny/exploreidmodels) to allow exploration of a range of simple infectious disease models.
+I developed and teach several practicals for an infectious disease modelling short course at the University of Bristol.
+See [here](https://www.bristol.ac.uk/medical-school/study/short-courses/essentials-of-infectious-disease-modelling-and-economic-evaluation/) for course details and [here](https://bristolmathmodellers.github.io/biddmodellingcourse/) for open source resources.